 Computer and Internet access (high speed recommended); your web browser should be within 1-2 years of the current browser.
 This course requires you to frequently use Blackboard.
-Blackboard works very well with Firefox.
+Blackboard works very well with Firefox and Chrome.
 You can download this browser free for both WIN and Mac from the Blackboard homepage.
+You will be writing several papers and creating several visual aids, so you will need a compatible Word program and PowerPoint.